qbicsoftware-archive/dmqb-grp1-2018/README.md

 The overal design
 =======================
-The *valifor* is designed based on the following structure:
+The *valifor* design is shown in the following graph:

-    .
-    ├── file/s
-    │   └── input_file/s   // input files
-    |   └── output format and path of the file
-    ├── main logic       // which format should be called ├── factory       // which format should be called └── AbsFormats
-        └── fasta    // A collection of R scripts
-        └── fastq
+![valifor](https://user-images.githubusercontent.com/35918514/42127035-fd59b53c-7c91-11e8-8f96-f229f412b87b.jpg)

 by adding in the a format in the list of AbsFormat one can add more format to the validator.

-The design of the valifor tool is more visible in the following graph:

-![valifor](https://user-images.githubusercontent.com/35918514/42127035-fd59b53c-7c91-11e8-8f96-f229f412b87b.jpg)

 Installation
 =======================